(Update: Read comment section for dialog with Rainforest Alliance, and add your thoughts.)

 This language was kept in the (latest) 2010 standards.

 While not as strong as the original 2005 coffee standard, criteria #2.8 at least sets out some sort of shade and tree diversity requirements.
 Some of this language change probably occurred to accommodate all nine agroforestry crops.
-Meanwhile (I said this was complex!) in order to have more specific coffee requirements, SAN had individual countries put together “interpretation guidelines” that are used for specific crops.
+Meanwhile (I said this was complex!) in order to have more specific coffee requirements, SAN had individual countries put together “interpretation guidelines” [now gone from the website] that are used for specific crops.
 I think this is actually a great approach — coffee growing conditions are different in many regions (perhaps not in every country) and a customized standard might be good from a conservation viewpoint as well as a practical matter for farmers.
 However, there are only nine countries that have them for coffee.
 In Latin America, they are Brazil, Colombia, Peru, El Salvador, and Honduras.
 None are in English, but translations reveal they vary widely in their guidance, and they are not binding for certification.
 Further, countries such as Mexico, Guatemala, Nicaragua, Costa Rica, Panama, and West Indian producers, do not have such guidelines.
 Do they just default to the generic standards?
 If so, we must again be concerned with the changes that have taken place with “shade” criteria #2.8.

 And alas, criteria #2.8 is no longer included in the proposed standard in its present form.
 It has been replaced by two new criteria: